Dog Cancer Diet Guidelines

 Many dog lovers panic when their dog with cancer develops kidney problems and needs a kidney-friendly diet, or pancreatitis that requires a pancreas-friendly diet, or new allergies that require a different diet.
 They worry that feeding their dog a non-dog cancer diet will be harmful and let the cancer progress.

-In general, the best choice is to modify the diet to accommodate the non-cancer condition, because, frankly, they can kill a dog faster than cancer usually does.
-Pancreatitis can be deadly, resulting in death within a few days.
-Kidney and liver failure generally kill dogs much quicker than cancer does.
-Allergies might not kill a dog, but they sure do make them miserable.
+In general, the best choice is to modify the diet to accommodate the non-cancer condition, because they can kill a dog faster than cancer usually does.

-Your veterinarian will be able to explain to you the timelines involved in each of your dog’s health issues, to help you understand why dietary modifications away from cancer fighting foods and towards foods that support organs will help your dog.
+Your veterinarian will be able to explain to you the timelines involved in each of your dog’s health issues, to help you understand why dietary modifications away from cancer-fighting foods and towards foods that support organs will help your dog.

 The bottom line for feeding your dog with cancer is that eating something is better than not eating anything at all.2

-If your dog won’t eat the masterfully crafted (complete and balanced) diet full of cancer-fighting superfoods that you offer him, know that even small improvements in diet can make a big difference – so you don’t have to feed the “perfect” diet to create positive changes.
+If your dog doesn’t eat the masterfully crafted (complete and balanced) diet full of cancer-fighting superfoods that you offer him, know that even small improvements in diet can make a big difference.

 1. Heinze CR, Gomez FC, Freeman LM.
 Assessment of commercial diets and recipes for home-prepared diets recommended for dogs with cancer.
 J Am Vet Med Assoc.
 2012;241(11):1453-1460. doi:10.2460/javma.241.11.1453